Username-0605/git-workshop/WorkshopTasks.md

 * For example, add a new line to the README file, or add a new text file
 * Use `git diff` (or the source controll tab) to see your changes

 * This is the change I will be making

+* This is the change I will be making from remote

 4. **Stage and commit** your changes